slubimav/aws-back/README.md

 The data in the FE is displayed from the API, which in turn takes it from the RDS AWS database.
 Pictures are stored in a specially created S3 Bucket.
 CloudFront is configured for it.
 Next to the price of each product, the remaining stock (stock) is displayed.
-For a product that does not have a picture, a standard stub picture is used
 ```

 * FrontEnd integrated with product service HTTP API & images from S3 Bucket: https://d2ufhlxk3moxcg.cloudfront.net